ZyueRemi/222/README.md

 ## 6. Target-based calibration of Livox LiDAR and D455 camera
 6.1 Our sample data set is in file /data/livox_camera

 6.2 The steps are the same as above.
 We stable the system and record rosbag 1~2 seconds.
-Then obtain the accumulated pcd file from the bag.
+Then, obtain the accumulated pcd file from the bag.
 Finally, we use the toolbox and calibrate the dense LiDAR.
 <div align="center">
     <img src="pic/14.png" width = 40% >
     <font color=#a0a0a0 size=2><br>Target pose</font>